iCog-internship/RAG-APPlication/README.md

-##RAG based question and answer from a pdf data
+## RAG based question and answer app from a pdf data
-a RAG application with a pdf file from wikipidia about AGI.
+- The data is about a research paper on AGI, so this app will answer any question about AGI.